MichaelArbel/GeneralizedEBM/README.md

 3. `fids`: Evaluate the FID scores over fewer examples, but over the course of LMC sampling; examples in `configs/fids`.

+All produced files will appear in a top-level log folder of choice, specified by the flag `--log_dir`, and the name for the particular run, `--log_name`.

 ### Train

 Training will produce a `log_<run_id>.txt` file with the stdout of the run, a `params_<run_id>.txt` with the parameters set in the run, checkpoints in `checkpoints/` with trained discriminator (`d_#.pth`) and/or generator (`g_#.path`) weights, and both prior/posterior samples in `samples/`.